TGoodhew/HP435B-Test/README.md

 5. A PDF summary report is generated - [View Example File](https://github.com/TGoodhew/HP435B-Test/blob/master/AccuracyTestReport1-44-30%20PM.pdf)
 6. User can open the report or run another test.

+## License

+This project is licensed under the [MIT License](LICENSE.txt).

+See the LICENSE.txt file for full license details.